datacamp-content-public/R-Epi/chapter2.md

 ```

 ![](https://assets.datacamp.com/production/repositories/3401/datasets/e9a75a9779ec5042622026a258642cf8d64b8e62/respiration_spectrum.png)
-Let's check our frequncy spectrum of the respiration again.
+Let us check our frequency spectrum of the respiration data again.
 What is the respiration frequency?

 `@hint`